 In fact, Jackson had already invited Dr. King to Orlando once before.
 In a September 7, 1962, letter to Jackson, Dr. King had to decline the invitation to visit in January 1963 due to engagements in Washington and Oakland, California.
 In that letter, Dr. King mentioned that he hoped “it will be possible to serve you on some other occasion.”

 That “other occasion” had arrived.
-With Civil Rights leaders making no progress with the city, Rev. Jackson again contacted Dr. Martin Luther King, Jr. According to Perry’s notes, “Everyone was surprised because he was so busy.
+With progress to integrate the city slowing, especially in regards to local swimming areas, Rev. Jackson again contacted Dr. Martin Luther King, Jr. According to Perry’s notes, “Everyone was surprised because he was so busy.
 Word quickly spread that Rev. Martin Luther King was coming to Orlando.”

 In addition to speaking at a rally, Dr. King was scheduled for a workshop at the Shiloh Baptist Church.
 According to an Orlando Evening Star article, Rev. Jackson, the area president of the Southern Christian Leadership Conference, expected more than 200 ministers from the black community throughout Florida to attend.
 The workshop was split into two sessions, one in the morning and one in the afternoon.
 Between the two sessions, Dr. King planned to speak with the mayor.

 Mayor Bob Carr, Dr. King, and a delegation from the black community met that afternoon at City Hall.
 Perry describes the meeting as having “very tuff [sic] and frank talk of the conditions in Orlando.
 Rev. King made it clear that he would come back if things did not change in Orlando.
 Mayor Bob Carr asked Rev. King to give him time, that he would put together a Bi-Racial Committee to solve problems and end segregation in the city.”
-Shortly after this visit, Mayor Carr did form a bi-racial committee and began tackling some of the community’s problems.
+Perry recalls Mayor Carr forming an inter-racial committee after Dr. King’s visit, however this committee already existed.
+It is possible that what Perry remembers as the creation of the Inter-Racial Advisory Committee was actually a change in how much authority the committee was given after Dr. King’s talk with Mayor Carr.